pa28/hamclock-systemd/README.md

 ## Using this Git Repository

-To use this repository to build your own package follow thses steps:
+To use this repository to build your own package follow these steps:

 1. Install prerequisites if not already installed:
 ```